gergo-dryrun/dryrun.cloud/_posts/2017-04-16-quickstart-hosting-static-site-on-aws-part-1-infrastructure.md

 This first part of the article will cover creating the infrastructure backbone, and Part 2 will be about CI/CD.

-The [github repo](https://github.com/gergo-dryrun/staticsite-infra) includes a master CloudFormation template that bundles up independent stacks for:
+The [github repo](https://github.com/gergo-dryrun/staticsite-infra) includes a master CloudFormation template that bundles up independent stacks:

- * Creating CloudFront distribution with s3 bucket as origin
+ * CloudFront distribution with s3 bucket as origin
- * Creates CloudFront Origin Access Identity to protect s3 bucket
- * [Optional] Creates WAF with a suite of security automations
+ * [Optional] WebACL with a suite of security automations
- * [Optional] Creates IP restricted test environment
+ * [Optional] IP restricted test environment

-Additionaly includes separate template for:
+Additionally includes separate template for:

- * Creating an ACM SSL certificate
+ * ACM SSL certificate

 #### Prerequisites